chloetanlimco/capitalonedeliverable/README.md

 2. Deploying the application to Google Cloud SDK
 3. Dynamically creating new pages and relying on frameworks
 4. Working with the National Parks Service API
-5. Passing an array from JS to Python and timing the page reload
+5. Passing an array from JS to Python and timing the page reload (this mechanism is still iffy - wait for 1 min)

 ## Features to be Added
 1. Uncheck/check all boxes in menus